-After a drink or two, however, I got the truth.
-He’d been separated for months.
-The marriage was over and had been for years.
-The situation was complicated: the kids, the house, trying to separate finances… but he was finally ready to move on.
+After a drink or two, however, I got “the truth.”
+He’d been separated for months, the marriage was over and had been for years, his situation was complicated: the kids, the house, the finances…But he was finally ready to move on.

 This all made sense at the time.
 My divorce was painful and not immediate.
 But logistically, it was relatively simple and finalized within a few months.
 In short, we didn’t have children.

 So I listened.
 I listened to him tell me that he loves his kids but wondered if he made the wrong decision, that the reality is, he’s thought about me all this time and has never met anyone like me…